 A filter also produces resistance that weakens the air circulation through your ducts and vents.
 Even though your standard filter produces a tiny bit of this resistance.
 As a result, you can damage your furnace or AC if you use a filter that’s too strong for your blower motor.

 Now, an alternative to that process is using an air purifier that hooks up directly to your HVAC system.
 The most common system we install is the AirSCrubber by Aerus paired with an AprilAire filter.

-These screens are small enough to catch microorganisms.
+Air purifiers work using screens and UV light.
+The screens are small enough to catch microorganisms.
 Then, the system uses UV light to eradicate them.
-You can read more about these here and here.
-But, the purifier also has a blower motor that accounts for the extra resistance.
+The purifier also has a blower motor that accounts for the extra resistance.

 HVAC Service In Boise, Idaho